Simple and savoury pancakes to relish. Save this for St.Patricks Day.

 - 1/2 tsp Baking soda

 - Butter for frying

 - Salt and Pepper to taste

-- In a heated nonstick pan add a little butter.
-Ladle the batter onto the pan.
+In a heated nonstick pan add a little butter.
+Ladle the batter into the pan.
 Press it a bit on the top to give it a circular shape.

 Talk to your baby’s Pediatrician before starting any new food.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.